Fuco1/build-base/README.md

 5. An optional script called `install` with permissions `0755` which is used to install the result of the built step on the host system if this is desirable (i.e. there is no runtime image).
 6. An optional script called `<application>` with permissions `0755` which is used to start the dockerized application from the runtime image.
 Typically it will mount host configuration files as volumes inside the image, set up paths and similar.

 The build container should mount the sources as volumes and then be started with `docker run`.
 To this end it is necessary to specify a `CMD` directive inside the `Dockerfile.build` recipe.
-Usually the steps performed are stored inside `docker-build` which is copied into the image and then executed in the container.
+Usually the steps performed are stored inside `docker-build.sh` script which is copied into the image and then executed in the container.

 **Note**: The docker images are only an optional requirement.
 If the repository being built uses some other isolation technique, such as `virtualenv`, `stack`, `npm`, `composer` etc. it might just be built on the host directly.